 top of page

-Valmik Thapar: New conservation models
+Valmik Thapar: new conservation models

 Valmik Thapar is a tiger conservationist, wildlife photographer, television producer and author of more than 14 books that focus on India’s Bengal tiger.
 His reputation is practically synonymous with the place he wrote about and worked to protect for more than 35 years: Ranthambore National Park.
 He began studying tigers here as a protégé of Fateh Singh Rathore, renowned tiger conservationist and member of the first Project Tiger team, and developed a body of work that has substantially contributed to knowledge about the park’s ecosystem and its tigers.
 Thapar has served on numerous government and non-government task force committees and projects aimed to improve tiger protection strategies across India.